hansonhl/antra/README.md

 `antra`'s batch operations require `pytorch`.
 Its installation instructions can be found [here](https://pytorch.org/get-started/locally/).

+## Examples

+To get started quickly, you can see some examples in the `examples/` folder of this repo.

+- `examples/simple.py` shows how to define a computation graph and run interventions on it.
+- `examples/bert.ipynb` is a notebook showing how to use `antra`'s built-in functionality `antra.compgraphs.bert` to convert a `huggingface` BERT model into a computation graph and do interventions on it.

 ## Basic Usage

 `antra`'s main functionality is to perform efficient interventions on computation processes, which is